Sud-ana/opensource_physical_design/README.md

    2. Replace the cell by larger area instance to reduce the delay or reduce the fanout.
 The delay is a function of input slew and output load.
    3. Regenerate the report to get the worst path.
-   4. Run iterative flow to identify worst case delay paths and update the input slew and output load for reducing the slack 5.
+   4. Run iterative flow to identify worst case delay paths and update the input slew and output load for reducing the slack

  # CTS
 After placement run, the clock tree synthesis is initiated to add clock buffers to the path.
 This will generate a net netlist with the added buffers.
+This flow uses TritonCTS

  Start CTS run
  <img src="Screenshot/run_cts.jpg">